 We officially started road-tripping Nebraska on Day 2!
 It seems strange to me that, in a state the size of Nebraska, the two largest cities are only an hour away from each other, but… they are.
 So, we drove one hour and spent the rest of the day touring Lincoln.
 Not at all sad we planned it this way because Lincoln was indeed a fun town.

 Pioneer Park was fun and there was quite a lot to do there.
 Lots of trails and wildlife.
 Had we had a whole day just for that, we could’ve spent more time there.
 Sunken Gardens was really pretty; I definitely recommend.
 And, Historic Haymarket was probably the most fun of all.
 Lots to photograph, shops, restaurants, the works.

-The University and State Capitol building were nice, but sort of just… there.
-And, Antelope Park was a total bust.
+The University and State Capitol building were nice, though Antelope Park was a total bust.
 People supposedly see apparitions by the band clamshell at the park and—not that I expected to see actual ghosts, obviously—but, I thought there might be more to see or do at the park itself, and… there wasn’t.
 Hard pass.